The 33rd most popular snowboarding destination in Switzerland.

 Located in the eastern Swiss canton of Graubünden (aka Grisons), the Davos Klosters ski region consists of six ski areas in the Rhaetian Alps spread along the Landwasser valley.
 Lining both sides of the Landwasser valley the six ski areas include: Parsenn Gotschna, Jakobshorn, Madrisa, Rinerhorn, Schatzalp-Strela and Pischa.
 Overall, there are 110 pistes totaling 318km that are served by 55 lifts (27 drag lifts) with a maximum vertical descent of 2,030m.
 The Parsenn Gotschna ski area is the largest and most accessible from both Davos and Klosters, Jacobshorn is popular for its freestyle options, and Rinerhorn is known for its off-piste freeriding.
 The Davos Klosters ski region is infamous for all of the off-piste freeriding opportunties.

 Located east of Davos Dorf, the Pischa ski area is quickly accessible by a free ski bus.
 But, this ski area isn’t probably for the families - all of the ski routes are ungroomed.
-The Mäderbeiz Pischa ski area is best known for it's freeriding where there are three main freeride routes that are avalanche controled and well-marked (make sure to verify since there are some conflicting recent reports).
+The Mäderbeiz Pischa ski area is best known for it's freeriding where there are four main freeride routes that are avalanche controled and well-marked (make sure to verify since there are some conflicting recent reports).
 It’s considered by many as the largest freeriding area in Switzerland, and it is best to always carry full avalanche equipment.
 The free ski bus leaves from the Pischa bus terminal in Davos Dorf located near the Parsenn valley station.

 A big question when coming to the Davos-Klosters ski region is where to stay.
 While families on long holiday may choose to rent a house in the inexpensive outer villages, most snowboarders will probably want to stay close to the lifts.
 So, that leaves Davos Dorf, Davos Platz or Klosters.
 Combined, Davos Dorf and Davos Platz are a massive city with newer, block-style buildings and high-traffic.
 It is relatively new in European terms since it was only settled about 150 years ago.
 There are plenty of modern amenities, but there isn’t that quintessential authentic Swiss village feel nor the quaint restaurants you may be seeking out of a Swiss vacation.
 But, the two best ski areas are accessible from Davos (Parsenn and Jakobshorn).
 If you plan to stay in Davos, keep in mind the entire city is booked annually near the end of January for the World Economic Forum, so avoid coming then.
 Lastly, even with all its modern amenities, its still not really know for its party scene.